Key Google Analytics metrics to track your SEO success

 Knowing how many page visitors a website received during a given period helps give a first-hand idea of the overall performance.
 Using a graph to show the number of visitors over a time period also helps spot the spikes in traffic.

 New vs Returning metric simply shows how many of the website visitors were new in comparison to the returning.
 A good flow of new visitors helps you grow, while a steady amount of returning visitors is a sign that retention rates are healthy.

 Sessions and Average Session Time

 The metric that shows how long website visitors are interacting with the site, and essentially gives an insight into traffic quality and content relevancy.

 Bounce rate shows the percentage of sessions during which the visitor leaves the site without interacting with it.
-It’s a very good indication for how the website’s content is relevant for the visitor and is also useful determining which channel brings higher quality traffic.
+It’s a very good indication for how the website’s content is relevant for the visitor and is also useful in determining which channel brings higher quality traffic.

 This is one metric that you want to keep low.

 How do people get to my website?

 One key traffic that is important in SEO reports is organic traffic.
 But it is equally important to compare it to other traffic and general trendline.

 Organic traffic (and comparing it to the trendline)

 It’s great to see month over month growth confirming that you’re playing it well with SEO.
 What is even better?
-Comparing the growth of the organic traffic to the general trendline, to avoid unnatural spikes and get a cleaner view about the direction your SEO is heading.
+Comparing the growth of the organic traffic to the general trendline, to avoid unnatural spikes and get a clearer view about the direction your SEO is heading.

 Organic vs other traffic

-A nice to have and easy to understand overview graph showing how the website’s organic traffic compares to all the other traffic.
+A nice to have an easy to understand overview graph showing how the website’s organic traffic compares to all the other traffic.

 Top Traffic Sources

 This is essentially a more detailed comparison of how the traffic channels are performing in terms of generating website sessions, bringing new users and delivering relevant content.

 All Referrals and Social Referrals